MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/native-forms.md

 - A reference to the `MainActivity` class is stored in the `static` `Instance` field.
 This is to provide a mechanism for other classes to call methods defined in the `MainActivity` class.
 - The `Activity` content is set from a layout resource.
 In the sample application, the layout consists of a `LinearLayout` that contains a `Toolbar`, and a `FrameLayout` to act as a fragment container.
 - The `Toolbar` is retrieved and set as the action bar for the `Activity`, and the action bar title is set.
-- The `PhonewordPage` class, which is a Xamarin.Forms [`ContentPage`](xref:Xamarin.Forms.ContentPage)-derived page defined in XAML, is constructed and converted to a `Fragment` using the `CreateFragment` extension method.
+- The `PhonewordPage` class, which is a Xamarin.Forms [`ContentPage`](xref:Xamarin.Forms.ContentPage)-derived page defined in XAML, is constructed and converted to a `Fragment` using the `CreateSupportFragment` extension method.
-- The `FragmentManager` class creates and commits a transaction that replaces the `FrameLayout` instance with the `Fragment` for the `PhonewordPage` class.
+- The `SupportFragmentManager` class creates and commits a transaction that replaces the `FrameLayout` instance with the `Fragment` for the `PhonewordPage` class.

 For more information about Fragments, see [Fragments](~/android/platform/fragments/index.md).

-> [!NOTE]
-> In addition to the `CreateFragment` extension method, Xamarin.Forms also includes a `CreateSupportFragment` method.
-The `CreateFragment` method creates a `Android.App.Fragment` that can be used in applications that target API 11 and greater.
-The `CreateSupportFragment` method creates a `Android.Support.V4.App.Fragment` that can be used in applications that target API versions prior to 11.

 Once the `OnCreate` method has executed, the UI defined in the Xamarin.Forms `PhonewordPage` class will be displayed, as shown in the following screenshot: